 In her role at RSCL, Lisa is responsible for fundraising for special programs and capital projects.
 She also manages RSCL’s awareness initiatives which promote the organization’s vision of seeing beyond disability to ability.
 An active member of the Richmond community, Lisa lives in Steveston with her husband and two children.
 For the past decade, Lisa has spent much of her spare time at the many gyms, fields, pools and rinks in Richmond cheering on her kids and their teammates.
 She looks forward to contributing to the Richmond Oval legacy as a member of the Board of Directors.

-Walter Soo has served in the gaming entertainment business for 33 years and is the Executive Vice President of Player and Gaming Development for Great Canadian Gaming Corporation.
+Walter Soo served in the gaming entertainment business for 36 years with Great Canadian Gaming Corporation.

-Walter is a past recipient of the Display of Excellence Casino Award for individual contribution to the Canadian Gaming Industry.
-He opened the first Richmond Casino in 1987 and played a key role in the visionary formation and development of River Rock Casino Resort.
-On a global scale, Walter has managed international gaming and entertainment projects for his company in Asia and Europe.
+He is a past recipient of the Display of Excellence Casino Award for individual contribution to the Canadian Gaming Industry.
+In 1987, Walter opened the first Richmond Casino and later played a key role in the visionary formation and development of River Rock Casino Resort.
+On a global scale, Walter has managed international gaming and entertainment projects in Asia and Europe.

-In addition to his regular duties with Great Canadian, Walter is the current Vice Chairman of the S.U.C.C.E.S.S.
-Foundation, a charitable organization responsible for raising funds for S.U.C.C.E.S.S., one of B.C.’s largest non-profit charitable social service providers.
+Guided by his passion and sense of community, Walter has also served as Vice Chairman of the S.U.C.C.E.S.S.
+Foundation, a charitable organization responsible for raising funds for S.U.C.C.E.S.S.
+Society, one of B.C.’s largest non-profit social service providers.

 Over the years, Walter has participated in Richmond community programs such as serving on the Board of the Richmond Chamber of Commerce, a Member of the Richmond Economic Advisory Committee, Richmond Canada Line Business Liaison & Communication Committee, and the Richmond Sister City Committee.

-Throughout his professional career, Gary has been involved with many industry groups, previously serving three terms on the Board of Tourism Vancouver where he served on the Governance, Marketing and Nominating Committees as well as chair of the Investment Advisory Committee.
-He is also the Past Chair and a Director of the Vancouver Hotel Association (VHA).
-Gary was very involved in efforts supporting the bid for the 2010 Olympic and Paralympic Games, and a member of the taskforce for the expansion on the Vancouver Convention and Exhibition Centre.
-Gary is currently the Chair and a Director of the Richmond Hotel Association as well as a Board member of Tourism Richmond.
+Throughout his professional career, Gary has been involved with many industry groups.
+In addition to the Richmond Olympic Oval Corporation, Gary serves on the Boards of the Hotel Association of Vancouver and Vancouver Hotel Destination Marketing Association.
+Gary was very involved in efforts supporting the bid for the 2010 Olympic and Paralympic Winter Games and the taskforce for the expansion of the Vancouver Convention and Exhibition Centre.
+He served three terms as a member of the board of Tourism Vancouver and served on the Governance, Marketing and Nominating Committees as well as Chair of the Investment Advisory Committee.

 Audit & Finance Committee